-This three-night cruise departs from Cambodia's rich countryside and travels through the main channel and into the vast delta, where you will reach the vibrant French colonial port of Saigon.
-Witness the contrasting culture between the bustling Vietnam Delta and the tranquility of Cambodia on this Saigon and Phnom Penh short cruise aboard RV Bassac Pandaw.
+This three-night cruise departs from Cambodia's rich countryside and travels through the main channel and into the vast delta, where you reach the vibrant French colonial port of Saigon.
+Witness the contrasting culture between the bustling Vietnam Delta and the tranquility of Cambodia on this Saigon and Phnom Penh short cruise aboard RV Indochina Pandaw.
 Start your journey by exploring the fruit orchards of Ben Tre before sailing through the delta and into Gao Giong, a wildlife sanctuary of 1,000-acre eucalyptus forest.
 The next day, head to the picturesque border town of Chau Doc, Chham Village and Phuoc Dien Tu.
 Disembark at Phnom Penh.

 Visit the floating markets & fish farms by sampan in Chau Doc

 Coach journey through the lush countryside to Gao Giong ‘green oasis’ and discover the wildlife sanctuary

 Experience the best of both Cambodia and Vietnam's diverse contrasting culture

 Transfer from Saigon to the river port for embarkation.
 After lunch, you journey by sampans through mangroves and bamboo forests to the fruit orchards of Ben Tre.
 This is an area rich in birdlife which you explore via local transport before transferring to a local rowboat.
 You journey slowly through the bamboo covered canals before arriving at a village specialising in making local products.
 In the evening you are entertained by a Vietnamese dance troupe on deck.